Improving causal inference in interrupted time series analysis: the triple difference design: Background

 Despite these strengths, single-group ITSA (SG-ITSA) rests on the strong identifying assumption that no unmeasured, time-varying confounders or coincident events affect the outcome at the time of intervention.
 When this assumption is violated (such as in the presence of secular trends, anticipatory behavior, or concurrent policy changes), SG-ITSA may produce biased estimates of the intervention effect.
 Empirical evidence indicates that SG-ITSA can yield misleading inferences when pre-intervention trends already exhibit directional change or when external influences evolve contemporaneously with the intervention \cite{linden2016,linden2017a,linden2017b}.

 Multiple-group or controlled ITSA (MG-ITSA) addresses these threats by introducing control units that were not exposed to the intervention but share similar baseline levels, pre-intervention trends, and observed characteristics with the treated unit \cite{linden2015,abadie2010,linden2018}.
 By differencing outcomes between treated and control series over time, MG-ITSA relaxes the strong assumption of stable counterfactual trends within a single unit and instead relies on a parallel-trends-type assumption across groups \cite{linden2015,linden2018}.
-Under this framework, causal effects are identified by removing secular trends and common shocks that affect all units similarly, aligning MG-ITSA conceptually with difference-in-differences estimators \cite{ryan2019}.
-However, when treatment effects are expected to vary across an additional dimension, such as subpopulations, exposure intensity, or policy eligibility, standard MG-ITSA may remain insufficient to isolate the causal effect of interest.
+Under this framework, causal effects are identified by removing secular trends and common shocks that affect all units similarly, aligning MG-ITSA with difference-in-differences estimators, which it generalizes to settings with multiple time points and allows for estimation of both level and trend changes.
+However, when treatment effects are expected to vary across an additional dimension (such as subpopulations, exposure intensity, policy eligibility, or across alternative comparison groups) standard MG-ITSA may be insufficient to isolate the causal effect of interest.

 A triple-difference interrupted time series (DDD-ITSA) design extends the logic of the MG-ITSA by adding a second control group for comparison.
 This approach mirrors the difference-in-differences-in-differences (DDD) framework in the econometrics literature, where an additional difference is used to remove remaining confounding that may persist after a standard two-group comparison \cite{olden2022}.
-In the ITSA context, the triple-difference estimator captures whether the post-intervention change in level and/or trend for the treated group is larger (or smaller) for the subgroup of interest than would be expected based on concurrent changes in control groups and comparison subgroups.
-By differencing across time, groups, and subgroups simultaneously, the DDD-ITSA design strengthens causal identification under assumptions analogous to those in the difference-in-differences (DiD) literature, namely that, absent the intervention, these differences would have evolved similarly over time \cite{ryan2019}.
+In the ITSA context, the triple-difference estimator captures whether the post-intervention change in level and/or trend for the treated group differs along an additional dimension of comparison (such as between groups or comparison dimensions within a population or relative to an additional control group) beyond what would be expected based on concurrent changes in the primary comparison groups.
+By differencing across time, groups, and an additional comparison dimension, the DDD-ITSA design can improve causal inference under assumptions analogous to those in the difference-in-differences (DiD) literature, namely that, absent the intervention, these relative differences would have evolved similarly over time \cite{ryan2019}.